kalifadan/DynamicsPLM/README.md

 **Note that the default training setting is not the same as in the paper because of the hardware limitation for different users.
 We recommend that users modify the YAML file flexibly based on their conditions (i.e., batch_size, devices, and accumulate_grad_batches).**

 ```
-# Fine-tune ProtLigand on the HumanPPI task
+# Fine-tune DynamicsPLM on the HumanPPI task
 python scripts/training.py -c config/HumanPPI/dynamic_plm.yaml
 ```